Skip to main content

 servicePort: 4567

-If you have custom-default-backend set up in your namespace, adding the default-backend annotation along with custom-http-errors annotation with unused error code in global-custom-http-errors, will serve custom error page from namespace default-backend service, when the service in the Ingress rule does not have active endpoints.
+If you have custom-default-backend set up in your namespace, adding the default-backend annotation along with custom-http-errors annotation with an unused error code in global-custom-http-errors, will serve custom error page from namespace default-backend service, when the service in the Ingress rule does not have active endpoints.

 Example Ingress file to set custom-http-errors: "418" as annotation, which is not used at global-custom-http-errors: